SuperOfficeDocs/superoffice-docs/docs/apps/requirements/marketing.md

 ---
+title: Marketing requirements
-title: marketing_requirements
+uid: marketing_requirements
 description: Marketing requirements
 author: {github-id}
 keywords: certification
 so.topic: reference
-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: cloud               # cloud or onsite
+so.envir: cloud
-# so.client:                    # online, web, win, pocket, or mobile
+so.client: online
 ---

 # Marketing requirements

 Naming your application is important because it helps customers understand what your application does.
-For customers to find your application, to understand what it does and why they should download it, it is important that you provide good descriptions and images.
+For customers to find your application, to understand what it does and why they should download it, you need to provide good descriptions and images.

 ## Requirements